ALWAYS1815/iclr_UniImb/README.md

 Through experiments, we have validated that when the prototype activation distribution is Uniform, it performs the best in handling imbalanced graph classification.

 ### `backbone`
 UniImb performs well across all backbones.
-We provide three GNNs to choose from, with the best performance observed when using GIN as the backbone.
+We provide various backbones to choose from, with UniImb can significantly improve the performance of these backbones in imbalanced scenarios, demonstrating its scalability and practicability.

 ```
-GIN, GCN, GraphSAGE
+GIN, GCN, GraphSAGE, GraphGPS, Exphormer, Graph-Mamba
 ```

 ### Run